nehirarpat/Lab3/Lab3.md

 A violin plot helps visualize the distribution, density, and variability of data.
-It can indicate skewness and show how data points are spread out across the range.
-You cannot see exact data points or sample size
+It can indicate skewness and show how data points are spread